dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 </div>

-You can customize this as you like.
+You can customize the cards as you like.
 Add an image, description or a button.
 Polymer Ripple effect is also cool!

 ## How did I do it?